-- Notification of Minor Incident (Category III) - a.
-Description c.
-Activation
+• Notification of Minor Incident (Category III)

 An incident involving a spill, release or potential release of a known hazardous material with minor injuries, if any; and no fatalities.
 It involves a limited area of involvement and has a product quantity of less than 55 gallons.
 Evacuations will be limited to the immediate area for a limited duration (less than 4 hours).
 Local resources can be used to handle the incident.